 I started seeing it all over lists of "healthy foods you aren't eating, but should be," and when I saw a breakfast quinoa recipe, I decided that my first time prepping it would be in a breakfast dish.

-It turned out to be delicious and 10 years later, my pantry is never without a box of quinoa in it.
+It turned out to be delicious and 10 years later, my pantry is never without a box or bag of quinoa in it.
 And this blog has a ton of quinoa recipes on it.
 I can't believe there was a time when I didn't know what quinoa was!

 The recipe I first spotted all those years ago was this Warm and Nutty Cinnamon Quinoa from the 101 Cookbooks blog.
 I'm a sucker for blackberries and needed a little switch from my Special K with Red Berries breakfast (I bought 8 boxes…hey, they were on sale at Walgreen's) so I knew I needed to make this.